olleholmgren/olles-quiz/README.md

 For future use, I can develop this quiz game and make all different sorts of improvements.
 Even be able to make it as a fun learning tool for my own children.

+One thing that will be very interesting is to later come back to this project in maybe a year from now and see how I probably will be able to creating it in a much more simple way and straight-forward way.